 Weierfu did some creative packaging for their toddler tennis racket using a cover bag with a fun design over it.
 It makes for a cool gift that inspires kids into becoming energetic every day.

-And best of all, the offer a full money back 90-day guarantee!
+And best of all, they offer a full money-back 90-day guarantee!

-All in all, finding the right size racket for your two year old is the most important part.
-In my experience, a 17” racket the right choice and even gives your child something to grow into.
+All in all, finding the right size racket for your two-year-old is the most important part.
+In my experience, a 17” racket is the right choice and even gives your child something to grow into.

-All three options I’ve outlined are great choices and can even be used by kids younger than two years of age!
-All three rackets are relatively inexpensive and don’t require a big long term investment if your child is just learning tennis.
+All four options I’ve outlined are great choices and can even be used by kids younger than two years of age!
+All four rackets are relatively inexpensive and don’t require a big long-term investment if your child is just learning tennis.

-If I was buying a tennis racket today for a two year old, I’d get any one of these three rackets I’ve outlined.
-The Ball Fighter 17” has a little bit more of a stylistic advantage and looks more like an adult racket because it’s manufactured by a big time racket company.
+If I was buying a tennis racket today for a two-year-old, I’d get any one of these four rackets I’ve outlined.
+The Ball Fighter 17” has a little bit more of a stylistic advantage and looks more like an adult racket because it’s manufactured by a big-time racket company.

-But, they’re all three made from simple, durable aluminum.
+But, all four are made from simple, durable aluminum.
 They’re all the proper 17” size frame and give your little one the best chance at learning the game and having fun!